 11 The Max Stein company issued a series of athlete and other celebrity postcards.
 Their earliest efforts, ca. 1904, have 3 known subjects.
 Bob, Fitzsimmons, Hugo Kelly and Jack Beausholte.

 13 Madison Square Garden, the Mecca of boxing, This mailing card-backed picture of the second [1890-1925] stadium of that name caught my eye because of the lower corner of the building, which plainly shows advertising for the Jim Corbett-Charlie McCoy bout on August 30, 1900.
 See the next image for a close-up.

-15 1906 Winthrop Moving Pictures Post Card of George Dixon vs. Chester Leon.
+15 1906 Winthrop Moving Picture Post Card of George Dixon vs. Chester Leon.
 Surely one of the most creative PC formats ever, it is essentially a flip book.
-Winhrops are known with baseball subjects but this is the only known boxer.
+Winthrops are known with baseball subjects but this is the only known boxer.
 Measures 3 5/8” x 2 1/4"

 16 An Australian oversized PC